indiana-nikel/templateGit/README.md

 ## Overview

 A workflow optimization for data science project creations.
-The contained files are my standard files that I include in the majority of the projects and applications I create/develop/manage.
+The contained files are my standard admin files that I include in the majority of the projects and applications I create/develop/manage.

 ## Usage